Signs of Miscarriage

-Immediate medical attention should be sought if the signs of a miscarriage, such as vaginal bleeding, are present, so that the doctor or midwife can find out if a person is about to miscarry, or, if a miscarriage is already taking place, and provide any treatment needed.
-They may need to run diagnostic tests to see if a miscarriage is occurring, such as checking for levels of the pregnancy hormone human chorionic gonadotropin (hCG) in the blood and/or urine, and an ultrasound scan to detect the baby’s heartbeat.
+At the first signs of miscarriage, immediate medical attention should be sought.
+The doctor or midwife will be able to find out if the affected person is about to miscarry, or, if a miscarriage is already taking place, and can provide any treatment needed.
+It may be necessary to run diagnostic tests to see if a miscarriage is occurring, such as checking for levels of the pregnancy hormone human chorionic gonadotropin (hCG) in the blood and/or urine, and an ultrasound scan to detect the baby’s heartbeat.

-Although they are possible signs of miscarriage, vaginal bleeding and abdominal cramps are not always a cause for concern, as, in many cases, they can also be present due to processes that the body goes through during a healthy pregnancy, rather than miscarriages.
+Although they are possible signs of miscarriage, vaginal bleeding and abdominal cramps are not always a cause for concern, as, in many cases, they can also be present due to processes that the body goes through during a healthy pregnancy.
 If a pregnant person’s symptoms do not indicate a miscarriage, the check-up will be an opportunity for the doctor or midwife to identify any other possible complications with the pregnancy and/or to offer them reassurance that the baby is developing normally.